Sinners (2025 film): Production

-Sinners is the fifth collaboration between writer–director Ryan Coogler (pictured in 2016), actor Michael B. Jordan (2019), and composer Ludwig Göransson (2018).
+Sinners is the fifth collaboration between writer-director Ryan Coogler (pictured in 2025), actor Michael B. Jordan (2019), and composer Ludwig Göransson (2018), who all received Academy Awards for their work on the film.

-In January 2024, an untitled period film (rumored to take place in the Jim Crow-era South and involve the undead) from writer, director and producer Ryan Coogler was reported to be in development through his production company Proximity Media, with longtime collaborator Michael B. Jordan cast in the lead role.
+In January 2024, an untitled period film from writer, director and producer Ryan Coogler was reported to be in development through his production company Proximity Media, with longtime collaborator Michael B. Jordan cast in the lead role.
 Sony Pictures, Warner Bros.
 Pictures, and Universal Pictures were in a bidding war to acquire the distribution rights to the film, which carried a budget of around $90 million.
 According to The Hollywood Reporter, Warner Bros. greenlit the film with a production budget of $80 million, but the final budget climbed to $100 million.
 In exchange for the distribution rights to the film, Coogler was asking studios for first-dollar gross, final cut privilege, and ownership of the film twenty-five years after its release.
 The following month, Warner Bros. won the distribution rights to the film by acceding to Coogler's terms.
-Coogler cited the films of Quentin Tarantino, Jordan Peele, Christopher Nolan (who is given an on-screen special thanks credit), Francis Ford Coppola, Brian De Palma, Spike Lee and the Metallica song "One" as sources of inspiration.

 In April 2024, Jack O'Connell was cast as the film's villain.
 Delroy Lindo, Jayme Lawson, Omar Benson Miller, Hailee Steinfeld, Li Jun Li and Lola Kirke were cast in undisclosed roles.
 Wunmi Mosaku was cast as Smoke's love interest.
 Yao, Miles Caton, Peter Dreimanis, and Christian Robinson were added the next month.
 Halsey would audition for the role that went to Steinfeld.
 Machine Gun Kelly was offered the opportunity to audition for the role that went to Peter Dreimanis, but declined because he was not comfortable saying "nigger".